MaurizioFD/recsys-challenge-2020-twitter/Utils/Data/Features/README.md

  ### Mapped Features

- Those features are just the same as raw features but each identifier has been mapped to a positive integer:
+ These features are just the same as raw features but each identifier has been mapped to a positive integer:

  - **mapped_feature_tweet_hashtags**: list of int:
  <br>List of hashtags present in the tweet. *None* otherwise.